This is a blog article and neither official nor verified by

 semanage fcontext -a -t bin_t /bin/myapp

-To view more help with the semanage command you can use
+restorecon -v /bin/myappTo view more help with the semanage command you can use

-man semanage-fcontext
+man semanage-fcontext.

 To make sure that your problem occurs because of SELinux:

-returns Enforcing
+getenforce returns Enforcing then

-disable it with setenforce 0
+disable it with setenforce 0 and check if the problem

 persists.
 If the problem is now gone then it is an SELinux problem.
 If

-the problem still occurs then it is NOT an SELinux problem.getenforce
+the problem still occurs then it is NOT an SELinux problem.getenforce returns Permissive or

-then the problem is not because of SELinux.Example error:
+Disabled then the problem is not because of SELinux.Example error:

-exec /opt/bin/file - Permission denied
+exec /opt/bin/file - Permission denied.

 This is a common error for systemd services that use custom